imotai/devgen/README.md

 1. Visit [devgen.xyz](https://devgen.xyz)
 2. Follow the instructions to request early access

-Thank you for helping improve DevGen!
+Thank you for helping improve Devgen!